The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 Control returns to the script that called it, which runs the next command: the

-has no way to prevent it.
+first ping has no way to prevent it.

-can check the exit-code (sometimes called ErrorLevel
+Whatever calls ping can check the exit-code (sometimes called ErrorLevel) before

 continuing, but most scripts leave most things unchecked.